 - Know the reactivity of the materials involved in the experiment or process.
-Ensure there are no extraneous materials in the area which could become involved in a reaction.
+Ensure there are no extraneous materials in the area that could become involved in a reaction.

 - If the reaction is anticipated to be violent or explosive, use shields or other methods for isolating the materials or the process.

-Water Reactive Materials.
-Materials which react with water to produce a flammable or toxic gas or other hazardous condition.
+Water-Reactive Materials.
+Materials that react with water to produce a flammable or toxic gas or other hazardous condition.
 Often a fire or explosion results.
-Safe handling of water reactive materials will depend on the specific material and the conditions of use and storage.
-Examples of water reactive chemicals include alkali metals such as lithium, sodium, and potassium; acid anhydrides, and acid chlorides.
+Safe handling of water-reactive materials will depend on the specific material and the conditions of use and storage.
+Examples of water-reactive chemicals include alkali metals such as lithium, sodium, and potassium; acid anhydrides; and acid chlorides.

 Peroxidizable Chemicals (Organic Peroxides).
-Materials which undergo auto-oxidation (a reaction with oxygen in the air) to form peroxides (an O2 group) which can explode with impact, heat, or friction.
+Materials that undergo auto-oxidation (a reaction with oxygen in the air) to form peroxides (an O2 group) that can explode with impact, heat, or friction.
 Since these chemicals may be packaged in an air atmosphere, peroxides can form even though the container has not been opened, necessitating careful handling.
-The following steps need to be taken.
+The following steps need to be taken:

-- Do not open any container which has obvious solid formation around the lid.
+- Do not open any container that has obvious solid formation around the lid.

 - Addition of an appropriate inhibitor to quench the formation of peroxides is recommended.